1995parham-learning/compose101/README.md

 There are some day to day tasks that you need to have database or another service at your hand to test it.
 In this repository I gather some of these services.

-Also, these composes can be useful as template to embed these services into your development docker compose.
+Also, these composes can be useful as template to embed these services into your development docker compose using `include` derictive [docker/compose#10811](https://github.com/docker/compose/pull/10811).